pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. new function number
+1. declare function a
-2. declare function number 1 arguments
+2. create function graph 1 arguments
-3. declare function graph 42 arguments returning [expressions]
+3. declare function graph 42 arguments return [expressions]
-4. new function value return [expressions]
+4. create function value return [expressions]
+5. return [expressions]

 #### Português